rtm/rtm.github.io/boberator.md

  1. an array-like construct containing pickers (**array picklist**), used to pick properties into an array

- 1. a parenthesized list of pickers, used in assignments (**variable picklist), used to pick properties into variables
+ 1. a parenthesized list of pickers, used in assignments (**variable picklist**), used to pick properties into variables

 ### Associativity

-Since the left operand must be a picker or picklist,
+Since the left operand must be a picker, whether a simple picker or a picklist,

     q # p # o